 3. The App Doesn’t Rely on Ads

-One of the reasons why Discord is one of the most popular messaging and VoIP apps is its policy of not using paid advertisements.
-When I first used the app, it actually surprised me that despite signing up for free, I did not encounter any ads on it.
+One reason Discord is one of the most popular chat and VoIP apps is that it doesn’t use paid ads.
+When I first used the app, I was surprised that even though I signed up for it for free, there were no ads on it.

 Aside from the absence of annoying ads that can disrupt users, Discord also does not sell its collected user data since it generates revenue from forming partnerships, selling company merchandise, and paid features.